zanton123/HaSAPPy/RunninHaSAPPy.md

 ## Section 5: Identification of Independent Insertions (I.I.)

-During the definition of Independent insertions, user can provide a minimal number of read count requested to define an insertion.
-This parameter can be used to reduce noise deriving from sequencing procedure, but can also affect library complexity and resolution (particularly in unselected libraries).
+For the definition of Independent Insertions from read files, a minimal number of read count can be provided.
+Insertions that have less than this threshold number of reads at positions will be discarded.
+This parameter can be useful for reducing noise deriving from sequencing procedure or contaminations.
+In case sequencing depth is not very deep it also could negatively affect library complexity and resolution (particularly in unselected control samples with large numbers of different insertions).
 An integer number should be provided.
-Default is ‘1’.
+Default is ‘1’, which maintains all insertions.
 ```
 Number of reads to define a I.I.:
 @5A) 2
 ```

-HaSAPPy provides the possibility to remove PCR-duplicates from the read count if libraries were sequenced in the pair-end mode (for details refer to HaSAPPy manual).
-If you activate this option duplicates and not pair-ends aligned reads will be discharged.
+HaSAPPy provides the possibility to remove PCR-duplicates from the read count if libraries were sequenced in the paired-end mode.
+Reads that have exactly the same genomic alignment position on both ends will be merged as PCR duplicates.
+If you activate this option duplicates and not paired-ends aligned reads will be discharged.

+> **NOTE:** This option is implemented in HaSAPPy as an experimental feature and will undergo extensive testing onse paired-end sequencing dataset for screening experiments become available.

 ```
 If pair-end libraries, do you want to remove PCR-duplicates (mark ‘Y’ or ’N’)?
 @5B) N
 ```

-For each read, alignment software supply a reliability value of the alignment to the reference genome.
-In this parameter the number of mismatches and match uniqueness is taken into account.
-Increasing the alignment fidelity parameter can help to reduce noise.
-Mark ‘Y’ if you want to activate this selection and provide an integer number as limit.
-Default is ‘0’.
+Read mappers provide also information on the quality of read alignments to the reference genome.
+This parameter (MAPQ) takes the number of mismatches and matches as well as the uniqueness of the alignment position into account.
+Increasing the alignment quality parameter can help to reduce alignment errors that could affect the analysis, but also will lead to the elimination of reads and therefore could lead to reduced sensitivity.
+Enter `Y` in the input field below, if you want to activate this selection and provide an integer number as MAPQ threshold (default is 0, all reported alignments are accepted):

 ```
 Do you want to indicate a level of alignment fidelity (mark ‘Y’ or ’N’):
 @5C) Y